 On September 15, 2023, TotalEnergies Marketing Ghana PLC, in collaboration with United Way Ghana and Ecozoil Limited, undertook a beach clean-up and sensitization exercise at Eyipe Beach in Winneba to commemorate International Coastal Clean-up Day.
-About 120 employees from the Company joined over 80 community members and 8 sanitation officers from the Efutu-West Municipal Assembly to clean a 3 km stretch of beach at Eyipe, Winneba and educated over 100 community members, including market women and the fisherfolk on the relevance of preserving our beaches and our environment.
+About 120 employees of the Company joined over 80 community members and 8 sanitation officers from the Efutu-West Municipal Assembly to clean a 3km stretch of the beach at Eyipe in Winneba, and educated over 100 community members, including market women and the fisherfolk on the relevance of preserving our beaches and our environment.
 The initiative was aimed at raising public awareness about the importance of beach conservation and the impact of plastic pollution on marine life.
 The exercise also sought to inculcate a culture of beach cleaning among the residents to ensure a sustainable environment.
-This activity which underscores to TotalEnergies' commitment environmental sustainability and community partnership also aligns with the UN Sustainable Development Goals 6 - Clean Water and Sanitation, 11- Sustainable Cities and Communities, 13 - Climate Action, 14 - Life Below Water, and 17 - Partnership for the Goals.
+This activity which underscores TotalEnergies' commitment to environmental sustainability and community partnership also aligns with the United Nations Sustainable Development Goals 6 (Clean Water and Sanitation), 11 (Sustainable Cities and Communities), 13 (Climate Action), 14 (Life Below Water) and 17 (Partnership for the Goals).
 After the clean-up exercise, about 11 tonnes of waste was collected from the beach.
-The Company also donated 240-litter bins to the community to facilitate proper waste disposal at and around the beach.
+The Company also donated ten 240L Wheelie bins to the community to facilitate proper waste disposal at, and around the beach.